brunomarinho/brunomarinho.com-2015/about/index.md

 A Chemex and Espresso lover.
 Used to be a drummer of a Brazilian pop/rock band but now only playing air drums.

+Visit my <a href="www.linkedin.com/in/brunomarinho" target="_blank">Linkedin</a> to know a bit more about my career as a designer.